 Kin does not currently offer an HO5 policy.
 However, HO3 policies can be supplemented with endorsements to increase your personal property coverage.

 The question of whether you should get an HO3 or HO5 depends on your circumstances.
 For instance, an HO5 policy may seem like a good idea if you have a lot of expensive personal property.

 But you have to remember that extra coverage comes at higher costs.
 You want to weigh the value of your personal property against the cost of insuring it on an open-perils basis.

 Before you buy your home insurance, ask your agent:

-- Does this policy pay the full replacement costs?
-Most home insurance is written as actual-cash value policies, which offers you less financial protection and only pays out what the depreciated item is worth.
-That’s why Kin only sells replacement-cost coverage – it actually helps you replace your lost items with new ones.
+Does this policy pay the full replacement costs?
+Most home insurance is written as actual cash value policies, which offers you less financial protection and only pays out what the depreciated item is worth.
+That’s why Kin sells replacement-cost coverage – it actually helps you replace your lost items with new ones.

 As a reminder, an HO5 policy is robust, but an HO3 policy is a good fit for those who want reliable, extensive coverage that’s also affordable.
 Ask your agent what is appropriate for your needs.